dowrite/ducky-demo/README.md

 - Password pattern contains 3 sets of 4 contiguous keys or 4 sets of 3 contiguous keys

 ## Installation of Password Cracking Website
+The password cracking website can be a standalone demo of password cracking.
+It can also be sent password hashes (i.e. by a USB rubber ducky payload) from another computer.

 Commands here were tested on Ubuntu 16, but should work on any debian based distro like Kali.

 ### 1. Get dependencies